 New Programs Start

 Evaluation of white papers and later proposals will be accomplished through a technical review of each white paper and proposal using the following criteria, which are listed in descending order of relative importance:

 1. Overall scientific and technical merit

-2. Ingenuity, novelty, and impact of proposed research
+2. Ingenuity, novelty, and impact of the proposed research

 3. Broadening Participation

 4. Support of SRC’s Commitment to Sustainability